$0 Yukon — After-Divorce Life-Admin Checklist

 The Gap No One Warns You About

 The real danger isn't any single task — it's the sequence.
-Updating your driver's licence before your SIN causes a rejection.
-Transferring property before refinancing the mortgage creates a legal mess.
+Starting with the driver's licence before completing Vital Statistics and the SIN update can cause a rejection.
+Transferring property without the lender's formal mortgage discharge or release creates a legal mess.
 Filing pension division paperwork without the right certified documents means starting over.

 The Yukon After-Divorce Checklist puts every task in the correct chronological order with the exact forms, fees, and agency contacts you need.
 It covers all three priority tiers — identity, financial, and property — so nothing gets missed during the most administratively complex period of your life.